providing animal chiropractic and consultation services with integrity in colorado

 • Animals that have just had surgery without permission from the primary veterinarian.
 Animals can and should receive adjustments to all areas beside a surgical area to aid in healing time and to treat compensatory areas, but only once the animal is stable and with primary Doctor clearance.

 • Animals with unevaluated reactivity that may be associated with pain or pathology.
 Some animals have such significant pain in areas of their body that they need to have a veterinarian evaluation and medication for pain management or significant condition rule outs prior to chiropractic work.
-Animals that bite/growl/kick with even light touch to particular areas may be reacting or anticipating pain; these animals should be evaluated by a veterinarian and a phone conversation between Dr. Bacon and your veterinarian may be beneficial.
-Traditional anti-inflammatories, muscle relaxants, and alternative therapies like PEMF/laser/acupuncture may be able to reduce the level of pain and accompanying anxiety prior to your chiropractic appointment.
+Animals that bite/growl/kick with even light touch to particular areas may be reacting or anticipating pain; these animals should be evaluated with a regular examination and consultation prior to chiropractic work.
+Traditional anti-inflammatories, muscle relaxants, and alternative therapies like PEMF/laser/acupuncture may be able to reduce the level of pain and accompanying anxiety.
 Addressing this pain prior to the appointment both supports your animal completely, as well as increases safety for the individuals working around your animal.
 Some animals may be severely pain reactive due to more advanced medical conditions such as bone cancers (osteosarcoma, multiple myeloma) or traumatic injury that need to be addressed by traditional veterinary medicine and make them an inappropriate chiropractic candidate.

 • Injured or neurologic animals that have not received a primary care veterinarian work-up.
 Traditional medicine comes before chiropractic care.
 If a significant injury, ailment, or neurologic condition is suspected during chiropractic evaluation that has not received primary care diagnostic testing, you will be referred to a primary care provider.
 Dr. Bacon will complete the rest of a general health examination, and you will only be charged for mileage and the health examination.